openshift-cs/rosaworkshop/AMRO/1b-create_amro.md

   - Click on 'Register application'
 ```

-Please open that in a new tab in your browser.
+Open that link in a new tab.
 It will prefill all the fields needed to register a new OAuth application.
 Click the green **Register application** button.

 In the following page it will give you a **Client ID** and a **Client Secret**.